Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-That's a really good word.
-Fight club.
-And because you in those ones, you don't know that they are into spoilers.
+That’s a really good one.
+Fight Club as well, because in those ones you don’t know what’s going on—no spoilers.

 00:01:06:04 - 00:01:07:03